Mortgage Basics #Guides #Industry News

 It’s probably best not to have specific expectations from the economy.
 Even the experts keep missing the mark on predictions, making long-term forecasting even more difficult.

-Uncertainty or the fear of buying too early in this rate cycle could leave homebuyers on the sidelines for too long.
-Once home prices are on the rebound, the cost to purchase will be much higher, leaving you with fewer cash savings to weather prolonged inflationary pressures.
+Uncertainty or the fear of buying too early as rates fall could leave homebuyers on the sidelines for too long.
+Home prices are already showing signs of a rebound as rates decrease, and the cost to purchase may soon be much higher.
+This could leave you with less savings to weather prolonged inflationary pressures.

 Bank of Canada Monetary Policy Forecast 2025